Who is Victoria Brewster and why do I write on the topics of loss, grief, death, dying, and end of life?

 Book 2 is being written now and we are aiming for a Summer 2019 publication.

 I am also writing a book about my journey through life, my upbringing, and all I have learned along the way that led me to where I am today.
-November/December 2018 publication planned.
+It officially launched as an eBook on Amazon on December 10, 2018!
+The Upbringing that Encircles Me: A Memoir.

 Reach out to me!

 **Please note all the nature photos and most of the animal photos on this site are taken by me.
-When the moment strikes and I see beautiful flowers, trees, creeks, cute dogs and cats, plus – I whip out my iPhone and take a photo!*
+When the moment strikes and I see beautiful flowers, trees, creeks, cute dogs and cats+ I whip out my iPhone and take a photo!*

 #mswwrites #journeysend #awarenessbereavementEOL